Deadlines & Important Dates

 You will be helped to arrange the accommodation at each university.
-During the internship/research period, our partners can provide you with advice regarding your accommodation but in most cases you will have to arrange your own.
+During the internship/research period in the 4th semester, our partners can provide you with advice regarding your accommodation but in most cases you will have to arrange your own.

 How much do I pay for the housing?

 The price will vary according to the type of accommodation you will be living in.
 However, you can consult the Numbeo website to calculate the living costs city by city.